cplain/cplain.github.io/_posts/2015-09-30-google-tag-manager.markdown

 ##Series Overview

 **Google Tag Manager** (GTM) is a layer of separation over other analytics suites.
-It serves as a distribution gateway that will receive notifications from clients and then uses its own logic to construct and fire tracking events at any number of analytics tools.
-We will be taking a look at GTM over the next few articles, and by the end of this series we will have a working Tag Manager implementation in Android!
+It serves as a distribution gateway that will receive notifications from clients and then use its own logic to construct and fire tracking events at any number of analytics tools.
+We will be taking a look at GTM over the next few articles, and by the end of this series we will have a working Tag Manager implementation for Android!
 If you are looking into GTM for iOS, the first few articles will be identical for you, it is only the client-side implementation that changes.
 For web, the core concepts and meanings are the same.

 &nbsp;